kobuta23/spr-checker/API_DOCUMENTATION.md

 The API also serves static files:
 - React application from `/src/client/build`
-- Public assets from `/src/client/public`
+- Public assets from the React app are served at `/assets` and `/static`
 - Visualizer page available at `/visualizer`

 ---

-*Note: This documentation is based on the provided code sample.
+*Note: This documentation is based on the code in app.ts.
 Some implementation details might not be fully captured if they're defined in imported controllers or routers.*